swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 -   **DC**: Data Carpentry.

--   **Debriefing session**: is an online meeting where instructors could share experience about the workshops they recently taught.
+-   **Debriefing session**: is an online meeting where instructors share experience about the workshops they recently taught.

--   **Facilitator**: is one member of the Mentoring Subcommittee that attend the debriefing session to coordinate it and write one blog post about it.
+-   **Facilitator**: is a member of the Mentoring Subcommittee that attends the debriefing session to coordinate it and write a blog post about it.

-## We Need a Debriefing Session
+## Motivation

-1. SCF and DC are community based project and the community need opportunity to interact.
+1. SCF and DC are community based projects and the community need opportunity to interact.

 2. SCF and DC believe in jugyokenkyu, or "lesson study",